kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 }
 ```

-* The Storage Engine response is passed back through each component to reach the HTTP Client.
+* The document will make its way through the chain of components until it is received by the Client.

-### Websocket Connection
+### Synchronous Request using Websocket Protocol

-The diagram below shows Kuzzle Backend's [Architecture]({{ site_base_path }}guide/kuzzle-depth), components involved in a read request are highlighted:
+In the diagram below, we highlighted the components of Kuzzle Backend's [Architecture]({{ site_base_path }}guide/kuzzle-depth) that are used in a read request using Websockets:

 ![read_scenario_websocket_overview]({{ site_base_path }}assets/images/request-scenarios/read-websocket/overview.png)

-The following diagram shows how a Request flows between the client application, the different Kuzzle Backend components, and the external services:
+The following diagram shows how a request flows between the client application, the different Kuzzle Backend components, and the external services:

 ![read_scenario_websocket_details]({{ site_base_path }}assets/images/request-scenarios/read-websocket/details.png)

-* The client application opens a websocket connection to Kuzzle Backend's Proxy component and sends a request message.
-For instance, to retrieve the document with `_id=739c26bc-7a09-469a-803d-623c4045b0cb` in the `users` collection the message would look like this:
+* The Client opens a websocket connection to Kuzzle Backend's Proxy component and sends a request message. to retrieve a document with `_id` equal to `739c26bc-7a09-469a-803d-623c4045b0cb` in the `users` collection, the Client will send the following message:
 ```javascript
 {
   "requestId": "ed4faaff-253a-464f-a6b3-387af9d8483d",